iannater/team-member-generator/README.md

   npm i

   ## Usage
-  1. In your terminal cd into the Develop folder that contains the index.js file.
+  1. In your terminal cd into the Develop folder that contains the app.js file.
-  2. Run the index file using node (node index.js)
+  2. Run the app file using node (node app.js)
-  3. You will then answer a series of questions.
-These questions will make up your read me file so please read them carefully.
-If you make a mistake you can always edit it once the file is made.
+  3. You will then answer a series of questions related to the manager for the team.
+The manager will be created first since the employees will be under the manager.
-  4. Once complete the readme file will be created inside of the Develop folder.
+  4. Once you complete the manager questions you will be able to select employees to add.
+There will be two options either intern or engineer.
+You can go through and add as many employees as you would like.
-  5. Feel free to then move the read me file into your personal folder from there.
+  5. Once you are complete you will select "I am done adding employees".
+Once that option is selected you will see a folder be created called outputs.
+Inside of that folder will be an team.html file that will contain all of your team members.

   ## License
   [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)